redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 REVIEW REQUIRED

 1. Select a machine within the baremetal environment on which to install the undercloud.
+2. Install Fedora 20 on this machine.
-2. Add a user account and configure this user to have passwordless sudo access.
+3. Add a user account and configure this user to have passwordless sudo access.
 This user will execute the steps for installation and deployment.
 The following example should be executed by the `root` user.
 It adds the user "stack". useradd stack passwd stack # specify a password echo "stack        ALL=(ALL)       NOPASSWD: ALL" > /etc/sudoers.d/stack chmod 0440 /etc/sudoers.d/stack

-3. For the machines being used for the undercloud and overcloud nodes, you will need to find:
+4. For the machines being used for the undercloud and overcloud nodes, you will need to find:
     -   IP Addresses
     -   MAC addresses
     -   Users